Return to the Blog Home Page

-Does Size Matter: Stoats are always bigger than weasels.
+Size matters: Stoats are always bigger than weasels.
 In simple terms, think of a weasel as a long sausage, whereas a stoat is more like a cucumber.
 There is quite a difference between the males and females of each species.
 A female weasel is truly tiny weighing just 65g whilst a male stoat is just over five and a half times heavier at 360g.

 White in winter: Stoats are the only one of the two that has the ability to turn white in winter.
-Although not all stoats turn white, it’s down to genetics – so just because it is winter don’t dismiss a brown furred stoat as a weasel, use the guidelines above.
+Although not all stoats turn white, it’s down to genetics – so just because it is winter don’t dismiss a brown-furred stoat as a weasel, use the guidelines above.